top of page

 RECENT RESEARCH HIGHLIGHTS

-Paper on gap measures and electoral systems after suffrage in British Journal of Political Science.
+Gap measures and electoral systems after suffrage, British Journal of Political Science.

-Paper on women's turnout after suffrage in American Political Science Review.
+Women's turnout after suffrage, American Political Science Review.

 RECENT PUBLIC ENGAGEMENT HIGHLIGHTS